atye/ttchat/README.md

 # ttchat

-Connect to a Twitch channel's chat from your terminal.
+Connect to Twitch channels' chat from your terminal.

 ![](demo.gif)